CaptainJet/Archer_Man-Defender_of_the_Unnamed_Village/README.txt

 This is a Liberated Pixel Cup contest entry, written in Ruby with the 'gosu' gem.
 This game is a SHMUP, where you play as an Archer shooting skeletons.

-This game requires the 'gosu' gem, 'rest-client' gem, 'json', and 'bunlder'.
+This game requires the 'gosu' gem, 'rest-client' gem, and 'bundler'.
 You can run "Compile.rb" to automate the process of installing bundler, and th required gems.

 Prerequisites: